World Social Forum: 2018 World Social Forum

+2021 World Social Forum

+The 2021 World Social Forum was hosted virtually from 23 to 31 January 2021.
+Representatives from 144 countries attended the forum, with 1,371 organizations participating.
+The digital events attracted over 78,000 visits.

+2022 World Social Forum

+The 2022 World Social Forum was held in a hybrid format, with in-person events in Mexico City, and virtual events from 1 to 6 May 2022.
+Preliminary data from the World Social Forum reported attendance from 500 organizations, 2,080 participants, and over 31,230 online visitors.

+2024 World Social Forum

+The 2024 World Social Forum took place in Kathmandu from 15 to 19 February 2024.

 Regional Social Forums

-The WSF has prompted the organizing of many regional social forums, including the Americas Social Forum, European Social Forum, the Asian Social Forum, the Mediterranean Social Forum and the Southern Africa Social Forum.
-There are also many local and national social forums, such as the Norwegian Social Forum, Iraqi Social Forum, Italian Social Forum, India Social Forum, Liverpool Social Forum and the Boston Social Forum.
+The WSF has prompted the organizing of multiple regional social forums, including the Americas Social Forum, European Social Forum, the Asian Social Forum, the Mediterranean Social Forum and the Southern Africa Social Forum.
+There are also a number of local and national social forums, such as the Norwegian Social Forum, Iraqi Social Forum, Italian Social Forum, India Social Forum, Liverpool Social Forum and the Boston Social Forum.
 The first-ever United States Social Forum took place in Atlanta in June 2007.
 In 2010 Detroit, Michigan, hosted the United States Social Forum during June 22–26.

 Regional forums have taken place in the Southwest, Northwest, Northeast, Midwest and Southeast regions of the United States.
 The first Canadian Social Forum took place in June 2010.

 Most, though not all, social forums adhere to the WSF Charter of Principles drawn up by the World Social Forum.
 The goal of these forums is to decentralize and allow far more people to engage in the open forum atmosphere of the World Social Forum without needing very much money for travel expenses.
 All of the various social forums in this mold include international attendees and are in no way specifically focused on the problems of a single region of country.

 Criticisms

 2001 Monsanto Incident

-Some activities by activists attending the WSF have also been criticised, such as at the WSF 2001, where activists invaded and destroyed an experimental genetically modified plantation of the Monsanto Company.